 Area of Operation: North Atlantic Autonomous Region (Nicaragua)

 Carmona reportedly once owned a nightclub in Managua that was used as a meeting point to negotiate the purchase and movement of drug shipments.
 The nightclub, “Mr. Sponge,” was also used to launder his criminal proceeds.

 Carmona allegedly participated in a drug trafficking organization that smuggled drugs through small indigenous villages along the Caribbean coast.

 His base of operations was Walpasiksa in Nicaragua’s jungle-covered North Atlantic Autonomous Region, a rural area home to many of Nicaragua’s home-grown criminal networks.
 He is also thought to have moved frequently between San Andres and Honduras.

 Allies and Enemies

 Carmona was cited in a leaked US State Department cable as having some involvement in a violent confrontation between the Walpasiksa indigenous community and Nicaragua security forces on December 8, 2009.
-Civilians ambushed the anti-drug unit, which arrived to the area in search of a downed narco-plane, killing three Naval officers and wounding another four security personnel.
+Civilians ambushed the anti-drug unit, which arrived to the area in search of a downed drug plane, killing three naval officers and wounding another four security personnel.
 There have been some reports that Morelos may have ordered the civilians to carry out the attack, in order to protect the area as a base of operations for drug traffickers.

 Carmona's father, identified as Fernando Melendez, was arrested a few days before this ambush on December 5, near where the drug flight had crashed.
 He was sentenced to 25 years in prison for drug trafficking and money laundering, but died in prison on March 17, 2012.